deprecat3d/expo-foreground-actions/README.md

 ### For IOS & Android:

 - Execute JavaScript while the app is in the background.
-- Run multiple foreground actions simultaneously.
-- Forcefully terminate all foreground actions.
+- Stop execution when you're finished (manually or automatically when the routine completes).

 ### For Android:

-- Display notifications with customizable titles, descriptions, and optional progress bars, along with support for deep linking.
+- Display a notification with customizable titles, descriptions, and optional progress bars, along with support for deep linking.
+- Update the notification on the fly.
 - Comply with the latest Android 34+ background policy: allows a foreground service to run without forcing a persistent, “in your face” notification on the status bar.
 Instead, a low‑priority (minimal) notification is used that only appears in the notification drawer if the user opens it.

 ### For IOS: